top of page

 Qualitative Differences in Patient Experience

-Beyond statistical outcomes, the qualitative difference in symptom improvement between these treatments is striking yet can be challenging to quantify (see e.g., Griffiths 2021).
-To better illustrate this, consider the experiences of two of our patients, Annie and Bella, who have undergone both traditional and ketamine treatments.
-These patient accounts represent real-world outcomes from supervised in-office ketamine therapy.
-Names have been changed to protect patient privacy.
+Beyond statistical outcomes, the qualitative difference in symptom improvement between these treatments is striking yet can be challenging to quantify (Griffiths et al., 2021).
+To better illustrate this, consider the experiences of two of our patients, Annie and Bella (fictionalized names, real patients), who have undergone both traditional and ketamine treatments.

 Annie’s Experience: A Shift from Shielding to Shelter

-Annie, a 39-year-old woman, struggled with persistent depression since her postpartum period seven years ago.
-Traditional antidepressants provided partial relief but never full remission.
-Her experience with ketamine was profoundly different, achieving complete remission by the third treatment, which occurred over seven days.
+Annie, a 39-year-old woman, had struggled with persistent depression since her postpartum period seven years earlier.
+Traditional antidepressants had provided partial relief but never full remission.
+Her experience with ketamine was profoundly different: achieving complete remission by the third treatment, which occurred over seven days.
 After six sessions, she was able to reduce her treatment frequency to once every six weeks.

 Reflecting on her treatment, Annie shared, "The difference is not just that I feel better, but how I feel better.
 Being on an antidepressant felt like shielding my eyes from the sun with my hand—constantly adjusting to find relief.
 Ketamine, on the other hand, is like sitting under a wide umbrella.
 It allows me to relax fully without constant adjustment."